 Know Before You Go

-- The campground and tours book up quickly during peak season (May long weekend to Labour Day), so book in advance!
+- The campground, tours, and canoe/raft rentals book up quickly during peak season (May long weekend to Labour Day), so book in advance!

 - The nearest town is Milk River (42 km away), but some essentials (ice, firewood, snacks) are available at the campground store.
 The campground store accepts cash, debit, and credit cards.

 - There is no cell phone service in the campground, but there is cell phone service and free wifi at the Visitor Information Centre.

 - There are rattlesnakes in the park.
 If you see one (or any other kind of snake), give it space so it has an escape route.
 They are poisonous, but will leave you alone if you leave them alone.
 More information on rattlesnake safety is available here.

 - On average, it is 10 degrees warmer in the hoodoos, so plan to visit them in the morning during summer months.

 - Due to livestock upstream, the fecal coliform levels in the Milk River can be high in late summer.
 Check advisories and swim at your own risk.